First Year Experience (FYE)

 What can I expect at FYE?

-Parents and family members are welcome to attend FYE although they will not be able to participate in the program along with their student.
-Instead, family members are invited to attend our Parent/Family program, which may include information such as campus safety, financial aid, career services, tutoring services, campus involvement, and academic advising.
-You will have the opportunity to join your student at lunch for a mid-day break.
+Parents and family members are welcome to attend FYE.
+Orientation will give family members the opportunity to attend our Parent/Family program, separate from student orientation.
+Programs may include information on campus safety, financial aid, career services, tutoring services, campus involvement, and academic advising.
+Parents are invited to join their students at lunch for a mid-day break.

 What is the Family Education Rights and Privacy Act (FERPA)?

-Once an individual reaches the age of 18, s/he must provide written permission in order for the College to release any information from his/her academic record.
-Follow the FERPA link for a more information.
+Once an individual reaches the age of 18, s/he must provide written permission in order for the college to release any information from his/her academic record.
+Follow the FERPA link for more information.

 Where can I get information about other BFIT services?

-Be sure to like us on Facebook and visit the BFIT website regularly for up to date events, programs, and campus happenings!
+You can follow us on Facebook and Twitter and visit the BFIT website for up to date events, programs, and campus happenings!
+The Department of Student Affairs can be of assistance at any time: